-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Derry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Derry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Derry are a mix of both white- and blue-collar jobs.
 Overall, Derry is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Derry who work in office and administrative support (14.81%), sales jobs (12.04%), and management occupations (8.88%).

 Also of interest is that Derry has more people living here who work in computers and math than 95% of the places in the US.